 We have high expectations of our pupils and we are all committed to doing everything needed to ensure that each child succeeds which is why we set aside curriculum time every day and dedicate it to reading.

 Bolingbroke has been awarded the British Dyslexia Association's Quality Mark for good dyslexia-friendly practice across the school.
 This means that as a school we are committed to ensuring the whole school ethos and environment is rooted in an informed and empathic approach towards dyslexia.
 The reading programme plays a leading role in this dyslexia-friendly good practice allowing pupils to develop their literacy skills within a supportive environment.

 The central purpose of the Bolingbroke Academy reading group programme is to ensure that all pupils read for pleasure and develop a lifelong love of reading.
-We want every pupil to be in line with or above their chronological reading age, reading for pleasure and fully accessing the curriculum without literacy barriers.
+We want every pupils’ reading age to in line with or above their actual age so they can fully access the curriculum without literacy barriers.

 To browse all the books we have in the academy library click here

 Bolingbroke Academy is an evidence based school and there is a substantial body of research that supports the view that “Finding ways to engage pupils in reading may be one of the most effective ways to leverage social change”.
 (OECD, 2002)

 This is a selection of some of the current research